 7. So now you have arrived at your destination point and need to get to your hotel.

 - Local transportation: that is where local developers can and have to shine.
 Giants like Google maps and Yandex maps (public transport) or Uber (cabs) might seem to win a global market, but they lose in precision on a lower scale or aren’t present on some markets at all.
 Hence, that’s where you might get your share using aforementioned Google maps SDK, by providing proper service on a local market.
+Of course, if you know how to make a travel app right.

 8. And at this point of your trip, you might want to see something uncommon and unique, besides usual touristic spots.